Osprey Academy - Customer Support & Training

 Any Users

-If you are on windows, you can make use of our Osprey Gateway or Case Management app to produce your documents through Microsoft Word.
-If for any reason you are unable to do this (using a chromebook/apple computer), then you will be able to make use of the Online Editor.
+On Windows, you can make use of our Osprey Gateway to produce your documents through Microsoft Word.
+If you are using a Chromebook or Apple computer, you will be able to make use of the Online Editor.

-The Online Editor ensures that Osprey is multi-browser compatible.
-Whether you use Edge, Chrome or Firefox, the editor will allow you to run and save documents while also offering the flexibility of having multiple templates open at the same time.
+The online editor ensures that Osprey is multi-browser compatible.
+Whether you use Edge, Chrome or Firefox, the editor will allow you to run and save documents.
+It also offers the flexibility of having multiple templates open at the same time.

-You will also be able to use a MAC machine as the Online Editor will allow you to open Osprey documents using Safari.
+You will also be able to use an Apple Mac as the online editor will allow you to open Osprey documents using Safari.

 With the editor open, you may also navigate to other areas of Osprey if necessary.

-In this example, we will open a document from the Document Production area of the Case Management tab, but you will be able to use the editor wherever a document can be opened.
+In this example, we will open a document from the document production area of the Case Management tab.
+You will be able to use the editor wherever a document can be opened.

 Right-click on the document you wish to open and select the ‘Run Template’ option.